chromice/ae/README.md

 // will echo "/absolute/path/to/some/directory/foo.php", if the file exists.
 ```

-In order to destroy the context manually, simply unset the variable:
+In order to stop using the context, simply unset the variable:

 ```php
 unset($context);
 ```

 Many contexts can exist at the same time, but only the lastest one will be used.
-Once its destroyed æ will restore the previously active context.
+Once it's destroyed æ will restore the previously active context.
 It is a generally a good idea to assign contexts to local variables and destroy them as soon as possible.

 ### Importing code